RonRademaker/Debbie/README.md

 Web application health checker

 # About
-Debbie is named after one of collegues, who came with the idea of a health checker for our applications.
+Debbie is named after one of our collegues, who came with the idea of a health checker for our applications.
 Debbie will be a symfony application that checks the health of your application by performing basic checks.
 Web applications can subscribe to Debbie to add additional checks.

 # Interfaces
 Debbie will have three interfaces: